Baking soda, also known as sodium bicarbonate, is widely used in baking.

 Baking soda is a popular home remedy for whitening teeth.

 This is likely because baking soda has mild abrasive properties that let it break the bonds of molecules that stain the teeth.
 It also has antibacterial and antimicrobial properties that can help fight harmful bacteria (

 Surprisingly, human sweat is odorless.

-Baking soda can eliminate the smell of sweat by making the odors less acidic.
-Try patting baking soda onto your armpits and you may notice the difference (15).
+Baking soda may eliminate the smell of sweat by making the odors less acidic.
+Try patting baking soda onto your armpits, and you may notice a difference (20).

 Baking soda, also known as sodium bicarbonate, is a popular supplement among athletes.